dtimmer1/Peer-to-Peer-Chat/README.md

-In this project, you will be working to implement some additional features in a P2P chat system.

-The repository you have been given implements the basics, including the network architecture, as well as two sample user interfaces, one simple, one fancy.
+This is my final project for CS451.
+The goal was to implement a targeted message command in a peer-to-peer chat system we had been building up over the course of the semester.

 # Usage

-There are a few runnable programs in this repository.

 ## Tracker